bigmeech/my-node-microservice-template/README.md

 This is a little KOA microservice template I put together to get me easily started with a nodejs project and only focus on what matters.
 Wiring code gets old really fast if you do this all the time

 ### How do i use it?
-Dont!
-It's not for you.
+- clone it

-### Please
+- npm install
-Okay clone it then.
+- npm start

 ### What components are included?
 - Logging (Not completed, will use pino)